openfoodfacts/openfoodfacts-server/installation/Developer-guide.md

 ### Running minion jobs

+[Minion](https://docs.mojolicious.org/Minion) is a high-performance job queue for Perl.
+[Minion](https://docs.mojolicious.org/Minion) is used in [openfoodfacts-server](https://github.com/openfoodfacts/openfoodfacts-server) for time-consuming import and export tasks.
+These tasks are processed and queued using the minion jobs queue.
+Therefore, are called minion jobs.

 Go to `/opt/product-opener/scripts` and run

 ```
 ./minion_producers.pl minion job
 ```

 The above command will show the status of minion jobs.
 Run the following command to launch the minion jobs.

 ```